 The included remote control can be used to zoom, pan, or adjust the MeetUp’s speaker volume.

 Pen Display - Wacom One

-Wacom Ones are installed in all General Purpose classrooms, as well as departmental classrooms identified by college IT support units.
+Wacom Ones are installed in all General Purpose classrooms, as well as select departmental classrooms.

 This is a “pen display” – it acts as a second monitor as well as an accurate writing device.